 The Animas Museum teamed up with the Oklahoma Correctional Industries (OCI) to scan many of our Durango Toltecs into searchable PDFs.
 The goal of OCI is to use this scanning program as rehabilitation training for incarcerated offenders within the Department of Corrections.
 They are attempting to give these offenders training in areas that will allow them to provide for themselves and their families without having to return to a life of crime when released.
 Their High School Yearbook Project is a free service for high schools, museums, libraries, and other archival institutions.
 We were lucky enough to take part in this project in 2018.

 OCI works on specific years of yearbooks at a time from all of their participating organizations.
 For our first batch, we sent in our yearbooks from 1950 to 1980.
 More recently, we were able to also send in yearbooks from 1980 to the present.
-Once OCI gives us the okay, we hope to send in our older sets of Toltecs.

 If you download a file, it will open in a new tab in your browser.
 Please be aware that these are large, ranging from 20MB to over 100MB.